iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 [TPI](https://github.com/iterative/terraform-provider-iterative) integration for
 remote execution, autocomplete for `dvc.yaml`, and parallel coordinate plots.

-Of course, we'd love to hear what you look forward to most.
-Please give us feedback on what you'd like to see next!
+Of course, we would love to hear what you look forward to most.
+Please give us feedback on what you would like to see next!

 https://media.giphy.com/media/cEYFeE4wJ6jdDVBiiIM/giphy.gif